m4thieulavoie/m4thieulavoie/README.md

 I'm currently helping my company build a Design System to enforce a consistent UI across the board.
 Been at LogMeIn since end of 2018.

-Trying to split my spare time between Zwifting, Snowmobiling in winter time, and contributing in the Open Source comunity 😃
+Trying to split my spare time between going to the Gym, Snowmobiling in winter time, and contributing in the Open Source comunity 😃

-...oh and I love coffee ☕️
+...oh and I love coffee... a lot ☕️

 <hr />